StackItHQ/pes-joelrenjith/README.md

 ## Developer's Section
 ### Architectue of the application:
-My application is built using Spring Boot and PostgreSQL, providing robust real-time synchronization between multiple pairs of database tables and Google Sheets.
+My application is built using Spring Boot and PostgreSQL, providing real-time synchronization **between multiple pairs of database tables and Google Sheets**.
 The system architecture includes the following key components:

 * **Real-Time Synchronization:**